gtrabbit/neighborhoodMap/README.md

 ### Installing

-All node_modules needed should be included with the GitHub Repo, but just to be sure, navigate to the root directory of the repository and run `npm install` to install all dependencies for the project.
+Navigate to the root directory of the repository and run `npm install` to install all dependencies for the project.

 Now the project should be ready to go.
 I hope you kept your terminal window open, because the next step is to run `node server.js`.
 This will start the server running and listening on port 5000.
 Finally, you can view the page by opening your favorite web browser and going to localhost:5000.
 Enjoy.